Medicare Supplements were created to supplement benefits. Only 80% of your medical expenses have coverage after deductibles.

 Eligibility Guidelines for Medicare Supplements

-To be eligible for a Medicare Supplement Plan, you must be at least 65 years of age and enrolled in Medicare Part B. These plans are also available to those on Medicare due to a disability, but not in all states.
+To be eligible for a Supplement Plan, you must be at least 65 years of age and have Part B. These plans are also available to those on Medicare due to a disability, but not in all states.

 Enrollment Periods for Medigap Plans